 The optimal solution for recessive retinal dystrophies

-The end goal of gene therapy is to provide diseased cells with cDNA corresponding to a non-mutated targeted gene.
-To achieve this goal, HORAMA uses vectors, which penetrate the target cells and transfer cDNA into the nucleus (a process termed transduction).
-Once there, the non-mutated gene can then produce the functional protein it encodes.
+The ultimate goal of gene therapy is to provide diseased cells with cDNA corresponding to a non-mutated target gene.
+To achieve this goal, HORAMA uses vectors that penetrate target cells and transduce cDNA into the nucleus.
+Once there, the delivered, non-mutated gene can then produce functional proteins to replace those produced by the mutated gene.
 These vectors are generally viruses stripped of their infectious or viral activity.
 To develop these vectors, HORAMA uses recombinant-adeno-associated viruses (rAAV), the first-in-class vectors in the gene therapy race.

-HORAMA rAAV vector technology is designed for one-time administration to produce a longterm therapeutic protein.
+HORAMA rAAV vector technology is designed for a single administration to produce a long-term therapeutic effect.

 The retina is particularly amenable to gene therapy